panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 > The *asynchronous callback* is executed *after* the execution of the higher-order function.

-A good example of asynchronous callbacks is the timer function `setTimeout(callback, time)`.
-It invokes the `callback` after `time` milliseconds have passed.
+Simply saying, the asynchronous callbacks are *non-blocking*: the higher-order function completes its execution without waiting for the callback.
+The higher-order function makes sure to execute the callback later on a certain event.

-In the following example, the `later()` function is executed with a delay 2 seconds:
+In the following example, the `later()` function is executed with a delay of 2 seconds:

 ```javascript
 console.log('setTimeout() starts');